Master of Urban Planning and Policy

 - Comprehensive Examination None.

-- Thesis, Project, or Course-Work-Only Options Course-work-only or or thesis.
+- Thesis, Project, or Course-Work-Only Options Course-work-only or thesis.
 No other options are available.

 - Other Requirements

-- Continuous Registration: Students who have completed all degree requirements except the thesis/project must register for zero semester hours to maintain continuity of registration.
+- Continuous Registration: Students who have completed all degree requirements except the thesis/portfolio must register for zero semester hours to maintain continuity of registration.

 - Internship: Students must complete an approved 300-hour internship and register for UPP 590.